paper-leaf/alton/README.md

 ### Bookend Functionality ###
 The Idea behind *Bookend* functionality is that you have a header and footer sections ("bookends"), with a featured area of projects or something in the middle.
 The "featured area of projects" in the middle section are all 100% height, whereas the bookends can be whatever height you'd like them to be.
 [Here's a demo of Bookend.](#)

-Here is an example for all the options available for *Bookend*:
+Here is an example for all the options needed for *Bookend*:

 First ensure you have the proper HTML structure: